Visit the historic riverside towns of Gravesend and Northfleet.

 No visit is complete without paying homage to the magnificent Guru Nanak Darbar Gurdwara .
 To date, it is the largest Sikh Temple in Europe and attracts admirers the world over.

 Away from the town’s rich heritage and wide selection of place to eat, drink and socialise there’s adventure to be had.
 The Panic Room and the Future Survival Laser Tag are part of a growing range of experiences to enjoy.
-The town's theatre and cinema, the Woodville meanwhile a key part of the town’s arts and cultural scene along with the LV21 Lightship, St Andrew’s Arts Centre, St George’s Arts Centre, and the Fourth Portal.
+The town's theatre and cinema, the Woodville meanwhile a key part of the town’s arts and cultural scene along with St Andrew’s Arts Centre, St George’s Arts Centre, and the Fourth Portal.

 The Cyclopark on the outskirts of the town is a world class BMX and cycling facility.
 This multi-sport centre also has a playground and skate park If you’re looking for great sports facilities for all the family don’t forget our leisure centres at Cascades and Cygnet too.